-In addition to a world class traditional faculty, the Department has recently developed a focused faculty teaching group whose sole purpose is resident education.
-This faculty group has no responsibility for "private" patients of their own, but is responsible solely for the clinic service and for teaching the residents in all clinical venues: operating room, labor and delivery suite, emergency trauma center, Ob/Gyn Clinic, postpartum floors, etc.
+In addition to a world class traditional faculty, the Department has a focused faculty teaching group whose sole purpose is resident education.
+This faculty teaching group is responsible for the clinic service and for teaching the residents in all clinical venues: operating room, labor and delivery suite, emergency trauma center, Ob/Gyn Clinic, postpartum floors, etc.

-The resident is responsible for the care of private as well as clinic patients on the obstetrics, gynecology, and on all subspecialty services.
+The resident is responsible for the care of private as well as clinic patients on the obstetrics, gynecology, and all subspecialty services.
 All services are set up so as to maximize resident participation commensurate with experience and level of training.
-The obstetrics service includes the full spectrum of patients from natural childbirth to the highest-risk obstetrics.
-Accordingly, the labor floor has a complement of 22 private labor/delivery/recovery rooms, two operating rooms, complete monitoring with laser disc storage of fetal heart rate tracings, total computerization, and four ultrasound machines.
-In addition, two separate floors are devoted exclusively to postpartum patient care.

 Residents also serve as consultants to more junior residents and medical students who rotate through our department for their core obstetrics/gynecology rotation as well as for senior electives.

-The program of regularly scheduled departmental educational conferences (averaging two per day) is arranged so that residents are able and expected to attend.
-The full range of obstetrics and gynecology and associated topics is presented and discussed by both the AMH attending staff and regular outside speakers.
+The program of daily departmental educational conferences is arranged so that residents are able to attend.
+The full range of obstetrics and gynecology and associated topics is presented and discussed by both the Jefferson Abington Hospital attending staff and outside speakers.
 This is in addition to morning report and teaching rounds which occur in all services.